Florida's additional deaths subside to 43, new cases under 2,000

 Pinellas remained at 763 deaths in fourth place and Hillsborough by 3 to 671 in fifth place.
 Polk remained at 531 in sixth and Lee increased by 2 to 474.

-The state Sunday 3 new deaths: 2 men both 85 and a 34-year-old woman.
+The state Sunday identified 3 new deaths: 2 men both 85 and a 34-year-old woman.

 Cases